xima-media/xm_tools/docs/source/sections/examples/session.rst

             $data = $this->session->get('myData');
             $date['newStuff'] = 'new text';

-            $this->session->write('myData', $data);
+            $this->session->set('myData', $data);
         }
     }

 This session is kept for the current extension on for the current page.
-If you want to store data somewhere specific to be able to use it on other pages and/or by another extensions, you can do:
+If you want to store data somewhere specific to be able to use it on other pages and/or by another extensions, you can do (see :php:meth:`SessionManager::set`):

 ::